skip to content

 00:05:47 - Greg Schier

-And before Insomnia, my first real job out of university was at a startup called Send With Us and we were building basically an API to send transactional emails and it would basically render an HTML template for you and send it to your email service provider like SendGrid or whatever.
-So at that job we were heavy users of Heroku, which is sort of where I have that appreciation for easy deployment systems.
+And before Insomnia, my first real job out of university was at a startup called Send With Us, and we were building basically an API to send transactional emails.
+And it would basically render an HTML template for you and send it to your email service provider, like SendGrid or whatever.
+So at that job we were heavy users of Heroku, which is sort of where I got that appreciation for easy deployment systems.
 But we also had to scale a lot.
-Like we'd be doing like 100,000 requests per day and we'd get a big customer that comes on and like 10x's the traffic and all of a sudden our databases fall over, all this bad stuff happens.
+Like, we'd be doing 100,000 requests per day, and we'd get a big customer that comes on and 10x the traffic, and all of a sudden our databases fall over, all this bad stuff happens.
 And even though we're on Heroku, we still had to scale our application code and our databases and all that stuff.
-So I have experience with infrastructure in that realm of like how do you scale an application and data layer?
+So I have experience with infrastructure in that realm of, like, how do you scale an application and data layer?
 I'm really interested in that stuff as well.

 00:06:49 - Greg Schier